 FT Global Affairs and Business Council - Berlin Edition

 Thank you for your interest in the FT Global Affairs and Business Council Berlin.
 This event is by invitation only for chief executives and business leaders.
-If you are interested in attending, please email Rohin Sian from our Delegate Services at Rohin.Sian@ft.com
+If you are interested in attending, please email Rohin Sian from our Delegate Services at Rohin.Sian@ft.com or apply via the form below.

 A Note from the Editor